HVAC.com’s air conditioner inspection checklist

 - Blower component testing and adjustment to deliver proper airflow through the cooling system

-- Thermostat inspection to ensure your thermostat communicates properly with your air conditioner
+- Thermostat inspection to ensure proper communication with your air conditioner

 - Electrical connection inspection and tightening to ensure motor voltage and current are correct, and secure electrical connections that improve safety and protect system components from damage